 3. Typical reimbursement and litigation expenses

-It is important to note that when these expenses are deducted, it will be in compliance with the contingency agreement set forth by your attorney.
+It is important to note that when these expenses are deducted, they will be in compliance with the contingency agreement set forth by your attorney.
 It is up to the attorney if they wish to have the expenses deducted from the personal injury settlement or if they wish to pay for the expenses are soon as they are due.

 Be aware that when the attorney deducts litigation costs and expenses, it can greatly impact your final settlement.